AhmedMahmoud87/Get-BadPasswordSourceMachines/README.md

 # Get-BadPasswordSourceMachines
 A PowerShell script to get the source machines of bad password from domain controllers and compare these source machines IP addresses with Exchange servers IP addresses.

-If any Exchange servers included in the source machine list, It will collect IIS logs from them after your confirmation.
+If any Exchange servers included in the source machine list, It will collect IIS logs from them after your confirmation by accessing C$ share.

 # Usage
 .\Get-BadPasswordSourceMachines.ps1 <username> <DomainName>.